 The purpose of the consortium is to create an environment for cooperation and sharing of knowledge between property owners and partners.

-The RealEstateCore Consortium is working together with the academia (Dr. Karl Hammar, Jönköping University, Sweden, (Pascal ...)) in the field of semantic web and linked open data to further develop the toolchain for using the RealEstateCore in smart building platforms.
+The Consortium is working together with the academia (Dr. Karl Hammar, Jönköping University, Sweden) in the field of semantic web and linked open data to further develop the toolchain for using the RealEstateCore in smart building platforms.

-The RealEstateCore is published as open source under the Apache License 2.0 in order to ensure that it is freely accessible for commercial use to property owners, suppliers, integrators, etc.
+RealEstateCore is published as open source under the Apache License 2.0, to ensure that it is freely accessible for commercial use to property owners, suppliers, integrators, etc.

-How To Contribute?
+How to Contribute?

-We encourage you to contribute to make the RealEstateCore better.
+We encourage you to contribute to make RealEstateCore better.
 Please point out bugs or peculiarities, add or extend modules and vocabularies, suggest improvements.

 Please use our Github repo. [link to github.com/realestatecore.io]

+The RealEstateCore consortium is working on improving the core ontology and are adding more modules and as well working on making better tools to integrate and use the ontology in smart building platforms and its applications.

 See the roadmap here (link to http://realestatecore.io/roadmap.html)